hydroflame521/StateFarmClient/README.md

 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#credits-and-disclaimer)Credits and Disclaimer

+-  hydroflame521, onlypuppy7, porcupane, and not_food. for development
+-  susdung for readme file.
--  Zertalious (3.1.1 and later): for inspiration.
+- Zertalious (3.1.1 and later): for inspiration of the project.
 - Zertalious (prior to 3.1.1): for angles, rendering and other hooks.
-Credit also for base code.
+Credit also for base code (removed prior to 3.1.1).
--  Hydroflame521 and onlypuppy7 for main development
-- Susdung for readme file.

 ## Disclaimer:

-We are not responsible for your loss of friends if you use this with them.
-It certainly will make them upset so I would advise against it.
+We are not responsible for your loss of friends or poor reputation if you use Statefarm client.
+It certainly will make them upset so we would advise against it.
 If you use this in public lobbies, everyone will hate you, and you risk getting banned and having your stats reset.
-BWD may at any point ban you for cheating.